henrybarthelemy/henrybarthelemy/README.md

 ### About me

 👋 Hi there, my name is Henry!
-I’m a second year Computer Science and Mathematics student at Northeastern University.
+I’m a third year Computer Science and Mathematics student at Northeastern University.
 I love the intersection of math and cs, specifically in automata theory, np-completeness, and cool data structures.
-I’m currently learning some new languages, including Django for web apps and Lean for theorem proving.
+I’m currently reading about some math history! 📖

 More of my projects can be seen on my <a href="http://henrybarthelemy.github.io/projects.html"> website's projects page </a>